 Laura has won many leadership and community awards.
 She was honored by Bedford Stuyvesant Restoration Corporation and received the Jacqueline Onassis Medal from the Municipal Arts Society of New York and the Edward R. Murrow Award from the Corporation for Public Broadcasting.
 In 2009 and again in 2017, she was named by Crain’s as one of New York City’s 50 Most Powerful Women.

 In addition, Laura has served on the boards of educational institutions including Saint Ann’s School, the Educational Development Center, and advisory boards at Yale University and Wesleyan University as well as Tribune Media.
 She now serves on the boards of the Commonwealth Fund, Eagle Picher Trust, and on the advisory boards of Pathfinder International and Wesleyan University.

 Laura holds an MBA from the Yale School of Management and received her bachelor’s degree in History magna cum laude from Wesleyan University, where she was an Olin Scholar.
 She has been married to Bert Wells for almost 35 years and has two (amazing!) adult children.
 She loves music, theater, opera, biking, and swimming.

 President's Working Group on Anti-Racism

 In September 2020, President Laura Walker announced the creation of a President’s Working Group.
-This group was envisioned to comprise of approximately 20 students, staff, faculty, alumni, and trustees, to envision a future for Bennington College that is more diverse, more inclusive and is actively fighting against racism and exploring the intersections with class, gender, and other vectors of identity and positionality.
+This group was envisioned to comprise approximately 20 students, staff, faculty, alumni, and trustees, to envision a future for Bennington College that is more diverse, more inclusive, and is actively fighting against racism and exploring the intersections with class, gender, and other vectors of identity and positionality.
 The charge of the group is to develop a plan to realize this vision.